Need Help Choosing The Right Fuels?

 If you’re using heating oil in a commercial application, you should consider Speedy Flame (industrial heating oil).
 With a low pour point of -25oC, it’s suitable for year-round use with a significantly reduced risk of gelling.

 Running out of heating oil won’t damage your boiler or furnace.
-But it risks your home or business premises going cold f you don’t let your tank run dry.
+But it risks your home or business premises going cold if you let your tank run dry.

 If you run out of heating oil, call 0330 123 3773 straight away and we can arrange a delivery straight to your door within 48 hours of placing an order.